glenkleidon/JSON-ND/README.md

 JSON-ND or _**JSON with Named Datatypes**_ is a very simple extension to the [JSON format](https://json.org).

 The specification describes a way to define _**specific data-types**_ for JSON elements and also allows for _**complex-data types to be defined**_ as interfaces.
 This is far simpler, (but also less complete) than the [JSON Schema](https://json-schema.org/) approach because
-+ the data and defintion are not separated
++ the data and definition are not separated
 + and no prior knowledge is required by a service to use the definition.